 What Should I Do If I Think I’m Being Discriminated Against?

 The first port of call for any dispute in the work place is always the Human Resources department.
 It may be the case that your employer was simply unaware that, for example, a working rule is treating you less favourably with other employees.
 In other instances, you may be able to work with Human Resources to reach an amicable solution which keeps you in your job and removes the discrimination.
 The grievance procedure can be complex and difficult to navigate.
 Our solicitors have represented employees through these procedures on many occasions and will work with the client and the employer to achieve the outcome you want.

 In some situations, an amicable resolution may not be possible.
-In this circumstance our solicitors can help negotiate a favourable settlement agreement, allowing you to receive some compensation for the distress the company has caused you and free to move on to a new company with a fairer and kinder working environment.
+In this circumstance our solicitors can help negotiate a favourable settlement agreement, allowing you to receive some compensation for the distress the company has caused you and providing you the freedom to move on to a new company with a fairer and kinder working environment.

 In the most serious of situations it may not be possible to go through the company’s internal grievance procedure.
 You may have been sacked for reasons you believe as discriminatory, or you may have been forced to resign.
 In these situations, our solicitors are experienced in taking cases to the Tribunal.
 We can help you understand your legal rights and guide you through making an informed decision on your next steps.

 What Can I Claim As Remedy For Discrimination?

 If you have been on the receiving end of discrimination, you may be able to seek compensation.
 The amount you will receive in compensation will depend on your circumstances and the severity of the claim but there is no upper limit on the amount of compensation you can receive in a discrimination claim.